 - Insert the cutting about an inch deep into the rooting medium.

-- Keep the soil slightly moist, not overly wet.
+- Keep the soil slightly moist.

 Pest and Disease Prevention